Efficient Ensemble for Multimodal Punctuation Restoration using Time-Delay Neural Network: Results

 \section{Results}

-Our results reported in Table 3 includes a comparison with current state of the art (SOTA) and best-performing models, MuSe \cite{sunkara2020multimodal} and UniPunc \cite{zhu2022unified}.
-We also divide the reporting of EfficientPunct's results into three categories: \begin{enumerate} \item \textit{EfficientPunct-BERT} considers text only, which is equivalent to the fine-tuned BERT model. \item \textit{EfficientPunct-TDNN} considers text and audio via our TDNN. \item \textit{EfficientPunct} is an ensemble of predictions from categories (1) and (2) with $\alpha=0.4$, the best performing weight as reported in Section 4.2. \end{enumerate} Categories (1), (2), and (3) are reported in the third, fourth, and fifth rows of Table 3, respectively.
+Our results reported in Table \ref{tab:results} includes a comparison with current state of the art (SOTA) and best-performing models, MuSe \cite{sunkara2020multimodal} and UniPunc \cite{zhu2022unified}.
+We also divide the reporting of EfficientPunct's results into three categories: \begin{enumerate} \item \textit{EfficientPunct-BERT} considers text only, which is equivalent to the fine-tuned BERT model. \item \textit{EfficientPunct-TDNN} considers text and audio via our TDNN. \item \textit{EfficientPunct} is an ensemble of predictions from categories (1) and (2) with $\alpha=0.4$, the best performing weight as reported in Section \ref{ssec:weights}. \end{enumerate} Categories (1), (2), and (3) are reported in the third, fourth, and fifth rows of Table \ref{tab:results}, respectively.

 As is standard in punctuation restoration research, we report the F1 scores of commas, full stops, and question marks.
-The ``overall" F1 score aggregates these while considering the imbalanced classes' varying numbers of examples.
+The ``overall" F1 score aggregates these while considering the imbalanced classes' varying numbers of data samples.
 We also state each model's number of parameters to provide an indication of computational efficiency.

-\subsection{EfficientPunct and submodules}
+\subsection{EfficientPunct and Submodules}

 Our main EfficientPunct model achieves an overall F1 score of 79.5, outperforming all current state of the art frameworks by 1.0 or more points.
 We also achieve highest F1 scores for each individual punctuation mark, with the most significant improvement occurring for question marks.
 These were accomplished with EfficientPunct using less than half of UniPunc's total number of parameters, which achieved the previous best results.
 The significant improvement in recognizing question marks may be attributed to our audio encoder, Kaldi's TED-LIUM 3 framework, aiming explicitly at phone recognition.
 In this process, the acoustics surrounding question marks may be more pronounced in the embedding representation than other acoustics models.